lammps/lammps/doc/src/pair_polymorphic.rst

    pair_coeff * * GaN_tersoff.poly Ga Ga Ga N

-The 1st 2 arguments must be \* \* so as to span all LAMMPS atom types.
+The first two arguments must be \* \* to span all pairs of LAMMPS atom types.
 The first three Ga arguments map LAMMPS atom types 1,2,3 to the Ga element in the polymorphic file.
 The final N argument maps LAMMPS atom type 4 to the N element in the polymorphic file.
 If a mapping value is specified as NULL, the mapping is not performed.
 This can be used when an polymorphic potential is used as part of the hybrid pair style.
 The NULL values are placeholders for atom types that will be used with other potentials.

 Potential files in the potentials directory of the LAMMPS distribution have a ".poly" suffix.
 At the beginning of the files, an unlimited